Nanospaziale/Bandit-WriteUps/bandit/level12.md

 What is vi?
 Vi or Vim it's a text editor that allows you do things, a lot of things.
-I will leave to you the exploring of this beautiful text editor, for now, let's understand how to use its functionality to do the reverse of ROT13.
+I’ll leave it to you to explore this beautiful text editor on your own.
+For now, let’s focus on how to use its features to perform the reverse operation of ROT13.

 Once opened